 The sting of betrayal cuts deepest when it comes from someone we hold dear.
 It's a unique kind of pain, a blend of heartbreak and disillusionment that can leave us reeling.
-We find ourselves questioning everything we thought we knew about the relationship, about trust, and even about ourselves.
+But we find ourselves questioning everything we thought we knew about the relationship, about trust, and even about ourselves.
 Perhaps, the person you thought would always be there for you is the one who caused you the most pain.

 Exploring the Labyrinth of Heartbreak: Quotes on Being Hurt by Someone You Love